VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Methodology

 \section{Methodology}

-This section introduces our method, EVisRAG, which enables VLMs to reason over multiple images with rich visual evidence.
-We first provide an overview of the evidence-guided reasoning process of EVisRAG, covering observation, evidence recording, and answer reasoning (Section~\ref{sec:overview}).
-We then describe how EVisRAG strengthens fine-grained perceptual grounding during reasoning through the Reward-Scoped Group Relative Policy Optimization(RS-GRPO) algorithm(Section~\ref{sec:GRTPO}).
+This section presents EVisRAG, a framework that enables vision language models (VLMs) to reason over multiple images with rich visual evidence.
+We first outline its evidence-guided reasoning process, including observation, evidence recording, and answer reasoning (Section~\ref{sec:overview}).
+We then introduce Reward-Scoped Group Relative Policy Optimization (RS-GRPO), which enhances fine-grained perceptual grounding during reasoning (Section~\ref{sec:GRTPO}).